-During these four years, our rich electives encourage students to dig deep and find their own voices to express themselves creatively.
+During these four years, our rich electives—from Creative Dramatics to Drama IV, the highest-level course offered only to seniors—encourage students to dig deep and find their own voices to express themselves creatively.

 In this three-year period, individual development is key.
-Each year’s courses provide students with opportunities for growth in concentration, sensory awareness, imagination, physical awareness, speech, emotion and genuine presence.
+Each year’s courses—both requires courses and electives—provide students with opportunities for growth in concentration, sensory awareness, imagination, physical awareness, speech, emotion and genuine presence.
 Courses mirror students’ natural development in the passage from childhood into adolescence—helping them discover their own resources, explore their environment, and display a sensitivity to others who share it—thus making this program is an essential Middle School art experience.

 Even Pingry’s youngest students—budding thespians and stage shy alike—can explore their inner actor.
 In these formative years, coursework is designed to introduce students to drama’s much larger life lessons: teamwork, collaboration, and problem solving.
-With a newly modernized drama studio and two performances a year, our Lower School is one of the few schools in the area to offer such a sophisticated drama program for young children, and is on the cutting edge of weaving drama into the curriculum in a comprehensive way.
+With a newly modernized drama studio and two performances a year (one in the fall and one in the spring), our Lower School is one of the few schools in the area to offer such a sophisticated drama program for young children, and is on the cutting edge of weaving drama into the curriculum in a comprehensive way.
 As students advance from basic focus, circle games, and physical awareness games in Kindergarten to the interpretation of a script for performance in Grade 5, they grow in their confidence and understanding of the art of theater.